rss2025-9/final_challenge2025/README.md

 **Staff Recommendations Vector’s Lair**

 1. PRIORITIZE CAREFULLY!
-The most significant challenge is navigation.
-You must maintain an accurate position around the entire map.
-Nothing else matters if your robot can’t get where it needs to be!
+Successful navigation is critical to the success of your heist, so you may want to start there
-2. Test often and early.
-Test in all areas around the Stata basement – some areas are less feature-rich than others.
+2. Test often and early-use unit tests to your advantage (test each module prior to integration), and make sure you test in all areas of the map
-3. One step at a time – devise unit tests to validate each module’s output, publishing rate, etc. Be careful not to waste time on integration tests when individual modules don’t work.
-4. If dividing up the modules between teammates, decide on the data type for inputs and outputs of the modules.
-Uniform input and output make integration MUCH easier.
+3. If dividing up the modules between teammates, make sure you are coordinating the data types for inputs and outputs of the modules.

 If you have trouble getting accurate localization, consider:
-   1. Is your particle filter running fast enough (20+ Hz)?
-Be careful as you add more computational load to your robot.
-   2. Tuning motion model noise independently in x, y, and theta axes
+   1. Tuning motion model noise independently for x, y, and theta (in areas with fewer features, consider increasing the noise ...)
-   3. If your particle filter is struggling in a featureless hallway, why should you increase motion model noise?
-   4. Is the odometry data you’re receiving accurate?
-   5. How are you resampling your particles?
-Are few particles being sampled (with replacement) many times?
-Should you resample if your particles are spread out enough?
+   2. How are you resampling your particles?
+Are enough particles being sampled?
+Are they adequately spread out?
-   6. Consider “squashing” your probability distribution as described in the Lab 5 README
+   3. Consider “squashing” your probability distribution as described in the Lab 5 README
-   7. Tune the number of particles

 ## Part B: Race to the Moon <a name="partb"></a>